 Global Software Development Services: Working Around the Clock for You

-Traditional business models may have balked at dispersed teams, citing inability to hold meetings, staggered time zones as a barrier and challenges collaborating as a setback, but the business landscape isn’t what it was even a decade ago.
+Traditional business models may have balked at dispersed teams, citing an inability to hold meetings, staggered time zones as a barrier, and challenges collaborating as a setback, but the business landscape isn’t what it was even a decade ago.

 Now, sophisticated communication technologies allow employees to see and speak with one another from any location, share screens, and organize project flows.
 Not to mention telecommuting is already being championed by Millennials and Gen Z employees who demand more flexible working policies or remote work options.
 It’s likely that dispersed teams will increasingly become the norm, and organizations should be strategic about leveraging them.